What is disseminated secondary eczema?

 What causes disseminated secondary eczema?

 The cause of disseminated secondary eczema is unknown.
-Theories have suggested it is an immune response to some component of the skin and/or to circulating infectious agents or cytokines (messenger proteins).
+Theories suggest it is an immune response to a component of the skin and/or to circulating infectious agents or cytokines.

 Who gets disseminated secondary eczema?

-Disseminated secondary eczema can occur in children and adults, but is more often diagnosed in the elderly with a neglected primary rash on the lower leg.
+Disseminated secondary eczema can occur in children and adults, but is typically diagnosed in older people with a neglected primary rash on the lower leg.

-The most common types of eczema / dermatitis that precede disseminated secondary eczema—an eczematid—are:
+The common types of eczema/dermatitis that precede disseminated secondary eczema—an eczematid—are:

-- Fungal infection, eg inflammatory tinea pedis or animal kerion—a dermatophytide
+- Fungal skin infection eg, inflammatory tinea pedis or kerion — dermatophytide

-- Bacterial infection, eg wound infection or thermal burn—a bacterid
+- Bacterial skin infection eg, wound infection or thermal burn — bacterid

-- Arthropod infestation eg scabies or lice —a pediculid
+- Arthropod infestation eg, scabies or lice — pediculid.